 Coronavirus found on cruise ship as more U.S. states report cases

-Twenty-one people aboard a cruise ship that was barred from docking in San Francisco have tested positive for coronavirus, U.S. officials said on Friday, as half a dozen states reported their first cases of the fast-spreading respiratory disease.
+Twenty-one people aboard a cruise ship that was barred from docking in San Francisco have tested positive for coronavirus, U.S. officials said on Friday, as eight more states reported their first cases of the fast-spreading respiratory disease.
 Vice President Mike Pence, who is running the White House's response to the outbreak, said at a news conference that 19 crew members and two passengers out of 46 people tested so far on the Grand Princess ship had the virus.

 He said the vessel with about 3,500 passengers and crew would be taken to a non-commercial port where everyone on board would be tested.
 U.S. President Donald Trump said he would rather have passengers remain on board the vessel, but that he would let others decide if they can disembark.